Bilibox/blackpearl/README.md

 There are two ways of using the IMDB field.
 You can start typing the name of the Movie or Show and this will present you with a list to choose from.
 Simply click the correct one and move to the next step.
 If you are having trouble finding the movie you want I recommend using the IMDB ID method below.

 The other method is using the IMDB ID.
 This starts with "tt" and has numbers after it.
 For example Avengers: Endgame (2019) https://www.imdb.com/title/tt4154796/ the IMDB ID would be tt4154796.
 So I would enter tt4154796 into the field and go to the next step.
+You may also paste the link itself into the IMDB field.
+For example: https://www.imdb.com/title/tt4154796/ then I would continue to the next step.

 ### 3.